Delayed Intubation & Neonatal Resuscitation Errors

-Drugs are rarely indicated in the resuscitation of the newly born infant.
+Drugs are rarely indicated in newborn resuscitation.
 Slow heart rate is usually the result of poor lung inflation or serious oxygen deprivation, and establishing good ventilation is the most important step toward correcting it.
-But if the heart rate remains less than 60 bpm despite adequate ventilation and 100% oxygen and chest compressions, Epinephrine and blood pressure and volume expansion (blood volume) drugs may be indicated.
+However, if the heart rate remains less than 60 bpm despite adequate ventilation and 100% oxygen and chest compressions, Epinephrine and blood pressure and volume expansion (blood volume) drugs may be indicated.

 - Epinephrine: This drug increases the volume of blood pumped out by the heart per minute.
 Too much epinephrine can cause exaggerated increase in blood pressure, decreased heart function, and poor brain function.

 The administration of oxygen can mean the difference between life and death of the baby.
-Oxygen plays a vital role in supplying the lungs, brain and other vital organs in the body, and without it, permanent damage can happen and organs can fail.
+Without it, permanent organ damage and/or organ failure can occur.

 As with all resuscitation procedures, the medical team must follow guidelines and target ranges for oxygen levels in the baby to ensure that the baby gets enough oxygen into the blood, but not so much that it can cause damage.
 In fact, initial resuscitation efforts should be done using regular air, and oxygen should be added only if the baby’s oxygen saturation falls below the target range.